cornell-zhang/allo-pldi24-artifact/README.md

 We provide scripts for reproducing the results of **Figure 10**, **Table 3**, and **Table 4**, which construct the main conclusion of our paper.
 For Figure 12, it requires a U280 FPGA to run the experiment.
 Due to campus security settings, we are unable to grant reviewers access to the machine, and thus, Figure 12 is not part of the artifact evaluation.
 However, we provide the code and instructions for users with access to FPGA machines.
 Additionally, the synthesis report is included for reference.

 First, we can run the following command to enter the docker image.
 It will mount the Vitis toolchain and the AE folder to the docker, so please make sure you have already cloned this repository and downloaded the Vitis toolchain.
 We highly recommend **lanuching a `tmux` terminal before executing the docker image**, as the experiments may take a long time to finish.
+Also remember to replace `/your/path/to/vitis-docker-volume/` in the following command with the path to the Vitis toolchain, and you are in the `allo-pldi24-artifact` directory.

 ```bash
 docker run -v /your/path/to/vitis-docker-volume/:/tools/xilinx -v $(pwd):/root/allo-pldi24-artifact -it allo-container:latest /bin/bash